Bose-Einstein Condensation and Dissipative Dynamics in a Relativistic Pion Gas: Introduction

+From the elliptic flow measurements at RHIC, a minimum value for shear viscosity to entropy density ratio ($\eta/s$) has been observed ~\cite{STAR:2005gfr}, approaching the KSS bound limit ($\eta/s = 1/4\pi$) estimated from the AdS/CFT calculations ~\cite{Kovtun:2004de}.
+The $\eta/s$, which shows minima near the QCD critical phase transition, is crucial in understanding the behavior of the matter formed in ultra-relativistic energies.
+Many studies have been done to estimate shear viscosity in hot QCD matter and in hadronic matter.
+However, unlike $\eta/s$, the bulk viscosity to entropy density ratio ($\zeta/s$) is poorly explored at very high temperatures, where conformal symmetry in the QCD matter holds; $\zeta/s \to$ 0.
+Nevertheless, at the QCD critical temperature, the conformal symmetry breaks, which results in the observation of a peak in the trace anomaly ($(\epsilon - 3P)/T^{4}$).
+Thus, one expects similar behavior in $\zeta/s$ near the critical temperature.
 The dissipative properties, such as shear viscosity and bulk viscosity, are essential to study the behavior of the matter formed in ultra-relativistic collisions.
 In Ref.~\cite{Chen:2018mwr}, the authors have taken a gluon plasma and studied the effect of BEC on the shear viscosity of the system with the Green-Kubo method.
 They observed the shear viscosity to be decreasing under BEC.
 Given this, it would be interesting to have a study on the pion gas and the effect of pion condensation on the viscosity.
-In this work, we study the BEC of pions and further estimate the shear ($\eta$) and bulk viscosity ($\zeta$) of a pion gas under condensation.
-We employ the Boltzmann transport equation under relaxation time approximation to study the viscosities of a pion gas under BEC.
-We have also studied the speed of sound in the pion gas under the effect of BEC to understand the nature of interaction in the medium.
+In this work, the BEC properties of pions are studied, and further estimate is made on the shear ($\eta$) and bulk viscosity ($\zeta$) of a pion gas under condensation.
+The Boltzmann transport equation is employed under relaxation time approximation to study the viscosities of a pion gas under BEC.
+The entropy density ($s$), specific heat ($c_{v}$), and the speed of sound ($c_{s}$) are also studied in the pion gas under the effect of BEC to understand the nature of the medium.
 This discussion is justified for two main reasons.
 Firstly, pions are the most abundant particle species in the final state of the ultra-relativistic collision.
-Furthermore, secondly, as suggested by the chiral perturbation theory earlier ~\cite{Son:2000xc}, recent results from lattice QCD support the existence of pion BEC at a finite isospin chemical potential ~\cite{Brandt:2017oyy}.
-Moreover, studying pion BEC has many applications apart from the systems formed in ultra-relativistic collisions, such as hypothetical pion stars~~\cite{Brandt:2018bwq,Andersen:2018nzq} and cosmic trajectory in the early universe ~\cite{Brandt:2017oyy,Abuki:2009hx}.
+Secondly, as suggested by the chiral perturbation theory earlier ~\cite{Son:2000xc}, recent results from lattice QCD support the existence of pion BEC at a finite isospin chemical potential ~\cite{Brandt:2017oyy}.
+Moreover, studying pion BEC has many applications apart from the systems formed in ultra-relativistic collisions, such as hypothetical pion stars~\cite{Brandt:2018bwq,Andersen:2018nzq} and cosmic trajectory in the early universe~\cite{Brandt:2017oyy,Abuki:2009hx}.\\